agvxov/eaxhla/documentation/DEFINITION.md

 qualifier:
 + fast -> use the fastcall calling convention
 + ? stack -> place all arguments on the stack

+type:
++ procedure
++ ? function

 ### labels
 ```C
 my_label:
 ```

+Labels act like variables,
+but should not be dereferenced.
+Feel free to use them inside jump instructions.

 ### Come back to later
 + `register`